Russia, shaken by Ukrainian strike, could step up drone use - NewsBreak

 With the fighting raging much longer than anticipated by the Kremlin, and becoming bogged down in a war of attrition amid a Ukrainian counteroffensive backed by Western-supplied weapons, Russian President Vladimir Putin is mulling ways of regaining momentum.

-In a video address late Tuesday, Ukrainian President Volodymyr Zelenskyy said his country needs to strengthen its defenses in the face of what he described as Russian plans for a new offensive.

-“There is no doubt, that todays bosses of Russia will gather all they can to try to reverse the battlefield situation or at least delay their defeat,” he said.
-“We must derail that Russian scenario and are getting ready for it."

-In comments a day earlier, Zelenskyy had claimed the Kremlin plans to step up the use of Iranian-made exploding drones.
+His plan, according to Ukrainian officials, includes stepping up use of Iranian-made exploding drones.

 For the Russian military, the exploding drones are a cheap weapon which also spreads fear among the enemy.
 The United States and its allies have sparred with Iran over Tehran's role in allegedly supplying Moscow with the drones.